Joewus12345/openai-support-agent-demo/README.md

 7. **Initialize the vector store:**

-   Visit [`/init_vs`](http://localhost:3000/init_vs) to generate embeddings for the knowledge base using Ollama and store them locally.
-This step prepares the search index used when the provider is set to `ollama`.
+   Visit [`/init_vs`](http://localhost:3000/init_vs) where you can create both OpenAI and Ollama vector stores.

+   - **Initialize OpenAI vector store**: click the <kbd>OpenAI</kbd> button.
+Copy the returned vector store ID and paste it into `config/constants.ts` as `VECTOR_STORE_ID`.
+   - **Initialize Ollama vector store**: click the <kbd>Ollama</kbd> button to generate embeddings locally.
+This stores the embeddings in the `data/local_vector_store.json` file.

+   The OpenAI vector store will be used when the provider is set to `openai` while the local store powers file search when using the `ollama` provider.
+   Both stores can exist side by side.

 ## Demo Flow